Canada Employer-Specific Work Permit: Requirements, Eligibility, Process & Documents for Indians

 Up to 3 years (matches LMIA or offer)

-Canada Employer-Specific Work Permit is a closed work permit issued by IRCC that authorises the holder to work in Canada for one specific employer, in one specific job, and usually at one specific location.
-Unlike the Open Work Permit, it is tied to a named Canadian employer and cannot be used to switch jobs freely — a new permit application is required to change employer.
-It is the most common route for Indian professionals entering Canada's labour market and is issued under two fundamental paths: a positive Labour Market Impact Assessment (LMIA) under the Temporary Foreign Worker Program (TFWP), or an LMIA-exempt offer of employment under the International Mobility Program (IMP).
+Canada Employer-Specific Work Permit is a closed work permit issued by IRCC.
+It lets you work in Canada for one specific employer, in one specific job, and usually at one specific location.
+Unlike the Open Work Permit, you cannot use it to switch jobs freely.
+You need a new permit application to change employer.
+It is the most common work permit route for Indian professionals entering Canada's labour market.
+The permit has two main paths.
+One path uses a positive Labour Market Impact Assessment (LMIA) under the Temporary Foreign Worker Program (TFWP).
+The other path uses an LMIA-exempt offer of employment under the International Mobility Program (IMP).

-Total worker-paid fees are CAD 240 — CAD 155 for the work permit plus CAD 85 for biometrics — with no CAD 100 open-permit holder fee.
-For LMIA-based applications, the Canadian employer separately pays the CAD 1,000 LMIA processing fee to ESDC; this cost cannot legally be passed on to the worker.
-Since the 2024 TFWP reforms, LMIAs face much tighter scrutiny — employers must prove active recruitment of Canadians, caps on low-wage positions, and moratoria on certain low-wage occupations in high-unemployment CMAs.
-Permit validity typically matches the LMIA or offer length (commonly 1–3 years), and the permit is a well-established bridge to permanent residence through Express Entry (Canadian Experience Class), Provincial Nominee Program streams, and employer-driven provincial pathways.
+The fees paid by the worker are CAD 240.
+This includes CAD 155 for the work permit and CAD 85 for biometrics.
+You do not pay the CAD 100 open permit holder fee for an employer-specific work permit.
+For LMIA-based applications, the Canadian employer pays the CAD 1,000 LMIA processing fee to ESDC.
+The employer cannot legally pass this cost to the worker.
+Since the 2024 TFWP reforms, LMIAs face closer review.
+Employers must prove they tried to hire Canadians first.
+Low wage position caps and moratoria may apply in high unemployment Census Metropolitan Areas.
+Permit validity usually matches the LMIA or offer length, often 1 to 3 years.
+The permit can also help with permanent residence through Express Entry (Canadian Experience Class), Provincial Nominee Program streams, and provincial pathways linked to employers.

 Who can apply for Canada Employer-Specific Work Permit?

-• Professionals covered by a free trade agreement — CUSMA (USA/Mexico), CETA (EU), CPTPP, or other bilateral agreements — entering Canada under LMIA-exempt IMP streams
+- Professionals covered by a free trade agreement, such as CUSMA (USA/Mexico), CETA (EU), CPTPP, or another bilateral agreement, entering Canada under LMIA-exempt IMP streams

-• Workers under the Global Talent Stream (Category A or B) where employers receive priority 2-week LMIA processing for high-skill tech roles
+- Workers under the Global Talent Stream (Category A or B) where employers receive priority LMIA processing in about two weeks for high skill tech roles

-Employer-specific work permit eligibility is offer-based and stream-specific.
+Employer-specific work permit eligibility depends on the job offer and the stream.
 Confirm whether your offer is LMIA-based (TFWP) or LMIA-exempt (IMP) with your employer before applying.

 What are the requirements and key details of Canada Employer-Specific Work Permit?

-• LMIA (TFWP Path): Positive or neutral LMIA from ESDC — required for most TFWP-stream work permits; employer pays CAD 1,000 LMIA fee
+- LMIA (TFWP Path): Positive or neutral LMIA from ESDC.
+Most TFWP-stream work permits need this.
+The employer pays the CAD 1,000 LMIA fee

-• NOC Qualification: Meet the education, experience, and duties described in the target NOC (most TEER 0-3 roles are eligible)
+- NOC Qualification: Meet the education, experience, and duties described in the target NOC.
+Most TEER 0 to 3 roles are eligible

-• Biometrics Fee: CAD 85 per applicant — required for most applicants from India
+- Biometrics Fee: CAD 85 per applicant.
+Most applicants from India need biometrics

-• Police Clearance: Certificate from every country where you lived 6+ months after age 18 — if requested by IRCC
+- Police Clearance: Certificate from every country where you lived for 6 or more months after age 18, if IRCC requests it

-• Genuineness of Job Offer: Employer must be in good standing; role must be genuine; wages must match the prevailing wage for the role and region
+- Genuineness of Job Offer: The employer must be in good standing.
+The role must be genuine.
+The wage must match the prevailing wage for the role and region

-• TFWP Wage & Recruitment Rules (2024 Reforms): Employer must prove active recruitment of Canadians; low-wage stream caps and moratoria apply in high-unemployment CMAs
+- TFWP Wage & Recruitment Rules (2024 Reforms): The employer must prove active recruitment of Canadians.
+Low wage stream caps and moratoria apply in high unemployment CMAs

-• Ties to Home Country (Outside Canada Applicants): Evidence you will leave Canada at the end of your authorised stay — property, family, or ongoing obligations in India
+- Ties to Home Country (Outside Canada Applicants): Evidence that you will leave Canada at the end of your allowed stay, such as property, family, or ongoing obligations in India

-• Compliance with Permit Conditions: May work only for the employer, role, and location named on the permit; a new permit is needed for any change
+- Compliance with Permit Conditions: You may work only for the employer, role, and location named on the permit.
+You need a new permit for any change

 What are the documents required for Canada Employer-Specific Work Permit?

-• For LMIA-exempt IMP streams: Offer of Employment number (A-number) from the Employer Portal, evidence of LMIA-exempt category eligibility (e.g. intra-company transferee proof, CUSMA/CETA/CPTPP professional letter, significant benefit memo), and proof of the employer's CAD 230 compliance fee payment
+- For LMIA-exempt IMP streams: Offer of Employment number (A-number) from the Employer Portal, evidence of LMIA-exempt category eligibility, and proof of the employer's CAD 230 compliance fee payment

-• Educational degrees, diplomas, and transcripts matching the NOC TEER requirements, plus an Educational Credential Assessment (ECA) — recommended for credentialling and useful later for Express Entry
+- Educational degrees, diplomas, and transcripts matching the NOC TEER requirements, plus an Educational Credential Assessment (ECA).
+This is useful for credential checks and later Express Entry use

-• Biometrics (fingerprints and photograph) collected at a VFS Canada centre, with a Police Clearance Certificate from every country of 6+ months residence since age 18 if requested
+- Biometrics (fingerprints and photograph) collected at a VFS Canada centre, with a Police Clearance Certificate from every country where you lived for 6 or more months since age 18, if IRCC requests it

 How to Apply for a Canada Employer-Specific Work Permit: Step-by-Step Process